Undergraduate Course: Steel Structures 4 (CIVE10030)

-- Describe behaviour of thin-walled structures and steel members using appropriate models;
+- Describe structural behaviour of steel members using appropriate models;

 - Communicate a design of steel structures clearly through neat and accurate calculations, drawings, and technical reports of an appropriate length and level of detail;

-- Evaluate and explain the behaviour of thin-walled members under external loads;
+- Analyse the behaviour of thin-walled sections under external loads;

-- Evaluate and explain the behaviour of steel structural elements undergoing buckling.
+- Evaluate buckling modes of steel structural elements.